Gag Grouper caught from Jolly Mon Reef near Ocean Isle Beach NC

 Black grouper, which are far less common in North Carolina waters, are typically darker overall, heavier-bodied, and marked with more obvious rectangular or blotchy patterns.

-You can also view NOAA’s Gag Grouper Identification webpage for official species identification details, including distinguishing features that help prevent misidentification and unintentional illegal harvest.
+You can also view NOAA’s Gag Grouper Identification webpage for official species identification details.

 Proper Handling and Release Practices for Gag Grouper

-In North Carolina, gag grouper are most often caught incidentally while bottom fishing for black sea bass on nearshore reefs, ledges, live bottom, and artificial reefs.
-Because these fish are commonly hooked in deeper water, proper handling and release techniques are critical — especially during closed seasons and federal gag grouper closures.
+In North Carolina, gag grouper are often caught while bottom fishing for reef species like black sea bass, vermilion snapper, and other structure-oriented fish on nearshore reefs, ledges, live bottom, and artificial reefs.
+Because these fish are commonly hooked in deeper water, proper handling and release techniques are critical, especially for undersized fish or any fish caught outside the open season.

 When handling a gag grouper, always wet your hands first and avoid using towels, rags, or gloves.
 Dry or rough surfaces can remove the fish’s protective slime layer, making it more vulnerable to infection after release.